satas20/SchoolManagementService/Readme.md

 ```bash
 java -jar SchoolManagementService.jar
 ```
-Navigate to your browser and go to the specified port in (default: 8080).
+Navigate to your browser and go to the specified port  (default: 8080) for the Log & Chat system or you can start making API web requests.
 ```
 http://localhost:8080/
 ```